Changissnz/goals/README.md

 reasoning on paper to be called
 formulae, or can they simply come
 from the hearts and minds of those
-that are recognized as a participant
+that are recognized as participants
 in the decision process?
 And
 lastly, there are two mentalities
 to go about judging whether one